gazbert/java-design-patterns/README.md

 ## java-design-patterns

-Cookbook of commonly used Java design patterns based on the infamous GoF Book.
+Cookbook of commonly used Java design patterns based on examples from:

+* "Design Patterns: Elements of Reusable Object-Oriented Software" - Gamma et al
+* "Head First Design Patterns" - Freeman et al
+* "Java Design Patterns" - Tony Brevis

 I'll be adding new patterns to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC ;-)